Prag8855/aab/content/guides/german-visa-health-insurance.md

 ## How to choose health insurance

+Don't choose health insurance yourself.
+You can make expensive mistakes.
+Choosing the wrong insurance can delay your visa application.

-[Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.
-Their help is free.
+[Ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.
+His help is free.
 It's the best way to choose insurance.

 {% include '_blocks/healthInsuranceQuestion.html' %}